TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

       Variable that specifies the user agent of the opener object.
-To get :mod:`urllib` to tell servers that it is a particular user agent, set this in a subclass as a class variable or in the constructor before calling the base constructor.
+To get :mod:`urllib` to tell servers that it is a particular user agent, set this in a subkundi as a kundi variable or in the constructor before calling the base constructor.